 Conversational and accessible, this Second Edition of Bruce J. Avolio's groundbreaking book uses the full range leadership development model as an organizing framework and shows how it can be directly applied to improving leadership at the individual, team, and organizational levels.
 Filled with examples that show how the full range model comes to life in today's global world, Full Range Leadership Development, Second Edition, demonstrates how people, timing, resources, the context of interaction, and expected results in performance and motivation all contribute to effective leadership.

-Over the last decade, the full range model has become the most researched model in the leadership literature—and the most validated—and has been proven to be an accurate guide for developing exemplary leadership in diverse cultures, organizations, and leadership positions.
+Over the two decades, the full range model has become the most researched model in the leadership literature — and the most validated—and has been proven to be an accurate guide for developing exemplary leadership in diverse cultures, organizations, and leadership positions.
 The new edition shows how the process of leadership development is linked to validation and how the process of validation informs accelerated leadership development.

-John J. Sosik and Don I. Jung (2010).
-Full Range Leadership Development: Pathways for People, Profit and Planet.
-Taylor and Francis.
+John J. Sosik and Dongil Jung (2018).
+Full Range Leadership Development: Pathways for People, Profit and Planet (2nd ed.).
+Routledge.

 Transformational leaders are those who transform their followers into becoming leaders themselves.
 From Wikipedia, "Transformational leadership is a leadership approach that is defined as leadership that creates valuable and positive change in the followers.
 A transformational leader focuses on "transforming" others to help each other, to look out for each other, to be encouraging and harmonious, and to look out for the organization as a whole.
 In this leadership, the leader enhances the motivation, morale and performance of his follower group."
 From Bass and Riggio (2006, page 3), "Transformational leaders are those who stimulate and inspire followers to both achieve extraordinary outcomes and, in the process, develop their own leadership capacity.
 Transformational leaders help followers grow and develop into leaders by responding to individual followers' needs by empowering them and by aligning the objectives and goals of the individual followers, the leader, the group, and the larger organization.
 Evidence has accumulated to demonstrate that transformational leadership can move followers to exceed expected performance, as well as lead to high levels of follower satisfaction and commitment to the group and organization."
 There are four components of Transformational Leadership (Bass, Bernard M. 1998 Transformational Leadership.
 New York: Lawrence Erlbaum Assoc, Inc.):